lukeswitz/fpv-sdr/README.md

 - ANTSDR configured with **UHD firmware**
 - GNU Radio and UHD drivers (pre-installed on WarDragon)
-- Specified fork of gr-ntsc-rc
+- Specified PR of gr-ntsc-rc

 ## Installation
 ```bash